Directional coherence and effect magnitude in single-cell CRISPR perturbation responses: Code and data availability

-Despite these limitations, the consistency of the magnitude-stability relationship across five datasets, two perturbation modalities, multiple cell types, and two fundamentally different embedding methods suggests that geometric stability captures a robust, universal property of how cells respond to genetic perturbation.
-The geometric tax framework provides a complementary axis—orthogonal to standard effect magnitude—for evaluating perturbation screens, assessing engineered cell product quality, and characterizing the deeper regulatory architecture that shapes cellular responses to intervention.
+Despite these limitations, the consistency of the magnitude-stability relationship across five datasets, two perturbation modalities, multiple cell types, and two fundamentally different embedding methods suggests that geometric stability captures a robust property of how cells respond to genetic perturbation.
+The geometric tax framework provides a complementary axis for evaluating perturbation screens, assessing screen hit reproducibility, and characterizing the regulatory architecture that shapes cellular responses to intervention.